-- While asleep; - When unconscious; - If physically or mentally helpless; - If it results from the threat or use of physical force, intimidation, or any other factor that negates free choice: - When unaware that sexual activity is occurring for any reason, including due to voluntary or involuntary alcohol or drug consumption; - While Incapacitated; or - If under the applicable legal age of consent. - Day means a business day when the University is in normal operation. - Disciplinary Sanctions are consequences imposed on a Respondent following a determination that the Respondent is responsible for having committed Prohibited Conduct - Education program or activity means all of the operations of the University.
-Conduct that occurs in the University's Education Program or Activity includes all conduct that is subject to the University's disciplinary authority and which occurred in the United States, including in any building owned or controlled by a student organization that is officially recognized by the University.
+- When unconscious: - If physically or mentally helpless; - If it results from the threat or use of physical force, intimidation, or any other factor that negates free choice: - When unaware that sexual activity is occurring for any reason, including due to voluntary or involuntary alcohol or drug consumption; - While Incapacitated; or - If under the applicable legal age of consent. - Day means a business day when the University is in normal operation. - Disciplinary Sanctions are consequences imposed on a Respondent following a determination that the Respondent is responsible for having committed Prohibited Conduct - exercises substantial control over both the Respondent and the context in which the alleged Prohibited Conduct occurred, including any Holy Family on-campus premises any buildings or property owned or controlled by a recognized student organization.
 The University will address conduct contributing to a Hostile Environment based on a Protected Class even if the underlying conduct itself occurred outside the University's Education Program or Activity, including if it occurred outside the United States.
 For the avoidance of doubt, this Policy applies to conduct occurring online (via computer and internet networks or on digital platforms, including social media sites. - Final Determination: A conclusion by the preponderance of the evidence standard that the alleged conduct did or did not violate the Policy. - Finding: A conclusion by preponderance of the evidence standard that the conduct did or did not occur as alleged (as in a "finding of fact"). - Formal Grievance Process and the Grievance Procedures mean a method of formal resolution designated by the University to address Prohibited Conduct. - Grievance Process Pool includes any investigators, hearing officers, appeal officers, and Advisors who may perform any or all of these roles (though not at the same time or with respect to the same case). - Incapacitation is the temporary or permanent inability of a person to consent to sexual activity because the person is asleep, unconscious, otherwise unaware that sexual activity is occurring, involuntarily restrained, and/or mentally and/or physically helpless.
 This may be, but need not be, due to voluntary or involuntary drug or alcohol consumption.
 Incapacitation is a state beyond intoxication.
 A Respondent may not be found responsible for a violation of this Policy if the Complainant was incapacitated, but the Respondent did not know this, and a reasonable person, sober and exercising sound judgment, would not have so known.
-Being intoxicated or otherwise impaired by drugs or alcohol is not an excuse for engaging in conduct prohibited by this Policy and does not affect the requirement to obtain Consent. - Parental, Family, or Marital Status:

-- Parental Status refers to the status of a person who, with respect to another person under the age of 18, or who is 18 or older but incapable of self-care because of a physical or mental disability, is: a biological parent; adoptive parent; foster parent; stepparent; legal custodian or guardian; in loco parentis; or actively seeking legal custody, guardianship, visitation, or adoption. - o Family Status refers to the configuration of a person's family or their role in a family. - o Marital Status refers to whether or not a person is married.
+Being intoxicated or otherwise impaired by drugs or alcohol is not an excuse for engaging in conduct prohibited by this Policy and does not affect the requirement to obtain Consent. - Parental, Family, or Marital Status: - Parental Status refers to the status of a person who, with respect to another person under the age of 18, or who is 18 or older but incapable of self-care because of a physical or mental disability, is: a biological parent; adoptive parent; foster parent; stepparent; legal custodian or guardian; in loco parentis; or actively seeking legal custody, guardianship, visitation, or adoption. - Family Status refers to the configuration of a person's family or their role in a family.